Likhogames/SuiLicense/README.md

 ## Publisher
 - Game creator/publisher.
 - Only Publishers can register games and license information.
-- Registered game and license.
-Only the owner can.
 - Publisher can also be a Seller.

 ## Seller